apiato/documentation/docs/features/authentication.md

 By default, a user does not have to confirm his email address to be able to login.
-However, to force users to confirm their email (prevent unconfirmed users from accessing the site), you can set `'require_email_confirmation' => true,` in `App\Containers\Authentication\Configs\authentication.php`.
+However, to force users to confirm their email (prevent unconfirmed users from accessing the site), you can set `'require_email_confirmation' => true,` in `App\Containers\AppSection\Authentication\Configs\appSection-authentication.php`.

 When email confirmation is enabled (value set to `true`), the API throws an exception, if the `User` is not yet `confirmed`.

 ## Reset Password {#reset-password}

-Use the `/password-forgot` (`app/Containers/User/UI/API/Routes/ForgotPassword.v1.public.php`) and `/password-reset`  (`app/Containers/User/UI/API/Routes/ResetPassword.v1.public.php`)  endpoints.
+Use the `/password-forgot` (`app/Containers/AppSection/User/UI/API/Routes/ForgotPassword.v1.public.php`) and `/password-reset`  (`app/Containers/AppSection/User/UI/API/Routes/ResetPassword.v1.public.php`)  endpoints.

 First you need to send a request to the `/password-forgot` endpoint.
-It will send you an email with a link when you make a request to that link, it will call the `/password-reset` endpoint.
+It will email you a link and when you make a request to that link it will call the `/password-reset` endpoint.

-Note: For security reason, make sure the reset password URL is set in `app/Containers/User/Configs/user-container.php`, and given to the client App, to be sent as parameter when calling the `/password-forgot`.
+Note: For security reason, make sure the reset password URL is set in `app/Containers/AppSection/User/Configs/appSection-user.php` and given to the client App to be sent as parameter when calling the `/password-forgot`.

-Note: You must set up the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file in order to the see the email content in the log file `laravel.log`.
+Note: You must set up the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file in order to the see the email content in the log file `storage/logs/laravel.log`.

 ## Social Authentication {#social-authentication}